TonyGrif/odu-cs471-notes/Processes/Process Communication/Client-Server Communication.md

 tags:
   - Process
 ---
-TODO: link to Network File System, move to Process Communication
 # Client-Server Communication
 In client-server systems, clients send requests to the server and the server typically sends back a reply.
 These systems must utilize [[Message Passing | message passing]] to handle [[Inter-Process Communication | inter-process communication]].
 ## Strategies